Saying no to vaping and smoking

 This is a highly recommended book we suggest you read to learn more about habits.
 It focuses on catching yourself in a “habit loop” and can provide insight on how you can change your habit for vaping!
 Check it out on Amazon.

-1. The CAPNOS Zero
+2. The CAPNOS Zero

 That concludes our best tips and tricks we’ve come across.
 There’s hundreds more, and we plan on publishing more content to help you along on your journey to quitting.

 Let us know in the comments below if these tips were helpful or anything that has helped you quit or reduce your usage.
-Also, subscribe to our email list below to stay fresh on our latest updates!
+Also, subscribe to our email list to stay fresh on our latest updates!

 Back to blog